 Sometimes one is relegated to learning from experience what one should rationally have anticipated.
-I was too busy logging to anticipate that the bucket/drill truck needed room to work.
+I had been too busy logging to see that the bucket/drill truck would need room to work, nor did I know how big it was.
 Yet this lesson raises issues that are also germane to line maintenance and safety.

 First: the reason this large truck had access with which to drill the hole and place a 55-foot pole is that only four years prior, I had graded this ridge to be an access road so that I could get down here with loads of brush to burn in our sand hill areas.
 I surely wasn't thinking of clearances for full-sized PG&E trucks.
 I wasn't thinking of bearing capacity of an uncompacted fill.
 I wasn't thinking of them losing traction on a steep slope.
 And I surely wasn't thinking of nearby room for such a big truck to turn around.
-It turned out these features were adequate, but I had planned such infrastructure only for my pickup, but it surely wasn't planned for the size of this kind of equipment!!!
-Second: I had made no plans to accommodate the amount of room around each pole sufficient for a truck with a boom to swing its extended elbow to drill and place a new 55' pole, nor space for the bucket for line hanging and hookup.
+It turned out these features were adequate, but I had planned such infrastructure only for my pickup; the access surely wasn't planned for this kind of equipment!!!

+Second: I had made no plans to accommodate the amount of room around each pole needed for a truck with a boom to swing its extended elbow to drill and place said new 55' pole, nor space for the bucket for line hanging and hookup.

 PG&E can do without that extra room (and did on one of our other poles), but only at much greater expense, not to mention risk to the safety of their line-technicians.
-One guy in a bucket beats three guys thrashing around on a pole yard with a 40-foot drop.
+One guy in a bucket beats three guys thrashing around climbing on a pole yard with a 40-foot drop.